zeldin/android-sdk-ppc/README.md

-* The first thing you should do is to upgrade the Android SDK Tools to the latest version (if that's not the version you already have), and install the Android SDK Platform-tools and Android SDK Build-tools.
+* The first thing you should do is to upgrade the Android SDK Tools to the latest version (if that's not the version you already have), and install the Android SDK Platform-tools and Android SDK Build-tools (version 23.0.1).
   Ignore any warnings about ADB server failing to start or stop.
 When the latest version of both packages is installed (several upgrade steps may be needed), quit the Android SDK Manager.

 * Unfortunately, installing/upgrading the Tools, Platform-tools  and/or
   Build-tools package, like you just did, will overwrite the PPC binaries